MicrosoftDocs/well-architected/well-architected/operational-excellence/principles.md

 |![Goal icon](../_images/goal.svg) Optimize productivity by standardizing development practices, enforcing quality gates, and tracking progress and success through systematic change management.|
 |--|

 The development team is responsible for addressing workload issues prior to release with minimal friction.
-Be mindful of developer efficiency and optimize for fast turnaround cycles, from coding to testing results.
+Be mindful of developer efficiency and **optimize for fast turnaround cycles**, from coding to testing results.
 Implement effective and right-sized processes that plan and standardize technical activities and also drive consensus within the team and the stakeholders.

 |Approach  |Benefits  |
 |---------|---------|